Cyriaque Lamar

 Ein grimmiger Tannenbaum! he grumbled.

-From the droopy canopy, Xoz saw the constellations unfurl over old Lenapehoking.
-This was the closest he’d get to the stars again.
+From a canopy drooping, Xoz saw the constellations unfurl over old Lenapehoking.

-Mass murder was so much simpler up there, he sighed.
+Mass murder was so much simpler up there.

-Xoz had survived eight trips to space, all at the behest of his sapiens benefactors.
-Because of the brine, each spacewalk was years apart, and ranged from 12.82 minutes to 42.7 days.
+Xoz had survived eight trips to space, all at the behest of his wealthy benefactors.
+Thanks to the brine, each of his spacewalks was years apart, and they ranged from 12.82 minutes to 42.7 days.
+He had so many stories, and most of them ended with a gaggle of Cosa Nuova Starbois shouting crude remarks from an airlock.

 Good-bye, Cassiopeia.
 We had fun, didn’t we?

-Xoz had so many stories, and most of them ended with a gaggle of Cosa Nuova Starbois shouting crude remarks from an airlock.
 He felt a twinge at Terremoto’s stump.
-According to the timer in his mind’s eye, that decapitated rat shaved another two weeks off his life.
+According to the timer in his mind’s eye, that rat he decapitated shaved another two weeks off.

-The octopus reflected on his expiration date.
+Xoz reflected on his expiration date.
 Planning for his good-bye month began just after the winter solstice.
 While Tippi slept, The Boneless Pals conspired to secure her future.
-Their scheme was such: Xoz would die, Lina and Tippi would spend a few millennia together, and the n’arbiter would teach the pig how to build a rock sled out of bicycle parts and vegetable glue.
-Once Lina’s pneumatics farted out, the pig would drag her sled through the solar shade and escape the century shelter.
-She would scream down the mountainside, towards fortune fantastic.
+Their scheme was such: Xoz would pass, Lina and Tippi would spend a few millennia together, the n’arbiter teaching her how to build a rock sled out of bicycle parts and vegetable glue.
+Once Lina petered out, Tippi would drag her sled through the solar shade and scream down the mountainside, towards fortune fantastic.

-Xoz had no idea how the pig would steer the rock sled; that was Lina’s job.
-But the mollusk had done his best to teach her everything he knew, even if the Mafia was long extinct.
-In any case, the plan went to pot three days earlier, and now he was bashing thousands of rats with his bat.
+Xoz had no idea how Tippi would steer the rock sled; that was Lina’s job.
+In any case, the plan went to pot three days earlier, and now he was bashing rats with his bat.

-The octopus did an inventory; he had Pig Iron, but lost his chair.
+The octopus did an inventory; he had his bat, but lost his chair.
 Within his folds of flesh were the diamond-tip trigger (too slow, weeks away) and the psychoactive turnip.
-His suit kept the brine at bay, and he hadn’t told Tippi he’d brought the turnip.
-It was irresponsible to leave it in Wee Sheol, but he didn’t need her getting peckish and talking to flowers.
+His suit kept the brine at bay, and Xoz hadn’t told Tippi he’d brought the turnip.
+He didn’t need her getting peckish and talking to flowers.

 Remember the sol-kraks?
 Activate apex aggro!
 Go max mean!

 Xoz was glad he wasn’t born a solar kraken.
-To reduce overhead, some primate whiz-kids bred 600-foot-long vacuum-proof octopuses that drank radiation.
+To reduce overhead, some whiz-kids bred 600-foot-long vacuum-proof octos that drank radiation.
 The sol-kraks were belt sentries: inert 99% of the time, and utterly deranged upon the approach of an unauthorized skiff.
-The sol-kraks behaved until 2899, when they stopped discriminating between wildcat crews and legitimate corporate monopolies, and Xoz was deployed to clean out the Cybeles.
+The kraks behaved until 2899, when they stopped discriminating between wildcat crews and legitimate corporate monopolies, and Xoz was deployed to clean the Cybeles.

-As he rode the tree down, Xoz considered ingesting the turnip for one last drug-fueled rampage.
-If he was going to exit this world as soup, he might as well go out as bisque, with bold notes of madness.
+As he rode his tree down, Xoz debated ingesting the turnip for one last drug-fueled rampage.
+If he was going to exit the world as soup, he might as well go out as a bisque with bold notes of madness.

-The octopus stood poised in a needly patch, bat at bullroarer, while the swarm ignored him with the same hardscrabble apathy that colored their pursuit.
+But seconds before the fir slapped the duff, the rats ran.
+Xoz stood poised on the forest floor, bat at bullroarer, as the mammals ignored him with the exact hardscrabble apathy that colored their pursuit.

 Future, New Jersey - section break

-Tippi hobbled over and smushed her nostrils in nanocarbon.
+Tippi hobbled over to him and smushed her nostrils in nanocarbon.
 He smelled awful, but so did she.

 “I thought you were dead!”